Making good assessment decisions

 As learners progress from their broad general education to the senior phase, it is important to ensure coherence and consistency in curriculum planning.
 Coherence across the areas listed below is key to successful progression within schools:

 - quality assurance

-To ensure that learning in the senior phase builds appropriately on earlier learning, the new National Qualifications build on the fourth curriculum level and the hierarchy of qualifications has been designed to ensure smooth progression across SCQF levels.
+To ensure learning in the senior phase, the National Qualifications build on the fourth curriculum level and the hierarchy of qualifications has been designed to ensure progression across SCQF levels.

 ‘This should ensure a smooth progression through the learning experience from curriculum areas into qualifications.’

 ‘Qualifications should both reflect the learning that has taken place and develop pathways to the next stage of learning and life.’

 The CfE Management Board Reflections Group recognises the importance of coherence and consistency and has asked SQA and Education Scotland to: